IoT - The New Age Transformation in Mobile App Development

 - Commercial Applications

 Healthcare: IoT offers many benefits including ability to monitor patients more closely by analyzing the data generated.
 It is used for inventory management for both pharmaceuticals and medical instruments.
-For example, mobile apps that can communicate & display results of health monitoring devices can range from simple blood pressure and heart rate monitors to advanced devices capable of monitoring specialized implants, such as Fitbit, electronic wristbands, pacemakers, or advanced hearing aids and these devices are already present in the market.
+For example, mobile apps that can communicate & display results of health monitoring devices like blood pressure, heart rate as well as results of monitoring dedicated implants like as Fitbit wristbands, pacemakers, and hearing aids.

 Ecommerce: IoT can play a vital role in the eCommerce industry.
 It can help retailers track their order fulfilment through connected devices and manage it via apps.
 Data collected through GPS and RFID or Radio Frequency Identification can all be directed to apps that can help retailers monitor delivery by identifying traffic status, weather, location, and personnel identities, making logistics and inventory management more efficient.
 On the front-end, IoT can help retailers collect data on consumer buying behavior and use it to send them personalized offers, store location when they enter a particular area etc. IoT can be clubbed with chatbots to innovate disruptive use cases and provide seamless customer experience while improve its cognitive abilities through data collected.